 Under American administration Puerto Rico saw growth and development.
 But nationalist sentiment sometimes spilled over into violence, notably in the 1930s and 1940s.
 Nationalists staged an armed attack in the US Congress in 1954.

 A series of bombings and killings in the 1970s and 1980s were blamed on a pro-independence group, the Macheteros, or Cane Cutters.
 The group's fugitive leader was killed by federal agents in 2005.

-Puerto Ricans voted in a November 2012 non-binding referendum for full membership of the United States as the 51st State.
-Sixty six percent of the votes favoured statehood versus 33% for a sovereign free association with the US, and 5% for independence.
+In a November 2012 non-binding referendum for full membership of the United States, 66% of voters favoured statehood, against 33% for a sovereign free association with the US, and 5% for independence.